 2. Link Building

 To rise higher in search engine algorithms, it is important to include links within your posts.
 These can be outbound links to people, places, and things that you refer to, or you can create inbound links that direct people to another one of your blog posts.
 When possible, link out to vendors, because they can link back to you and drive traffic to your website.
+Link building is an essential part of starting a photography blog.

 3. Social Sharing